When: 18 September 2017

 Where: Accountancy Europe, Brussels, Belgium

-In a speech delivered at Accountancy Europe’s event in Brussels, Chairman of the International Accounting Standards Board (Board) Hans Hoogervorst sets out his views on how financial reporting will continue to provide a vital anchor for investors in their evaluation of a company.
+In a speech delivered at Accountancy Europe’s event in Brussels, Chair of the International Accounting Standards Board (Board) Hans Hoogervorst sets out his views on how financial reporting will continue to provide a vital anchor for investors in their evaluation of a company.
 At the same time, Hoogervorst notes that financial reporting and the work of the Board will need to evolve, to ensure that IFRS Standards continue to meet the needs of market participants.

 I thank Accountancy Europe for this opportunity to deliver a speech on the future of corporate reporting.
 Your ‘Core and More’ report from 2015 was a thought-provoking and well-researched document on the future of broader reporting.
 Its content helped me shape my thoughts on the challenges the International Accounting Standards Board and the broader reporting community are facing.
 Today I would like to share these thoughts with you.